AB v CD (Australia): Significance and aftermath

 Nevertheless, much of the public commentary regarding the case has focused upon the actions of the Victorian Police and Gobbo.
 It is anticipated that the final report of the royal commission will declare that Tony Mokbel did not receive a fair trial as a result of the affair, and perhaps also Pat Barbaro.

 Notable quashed convictions

-On 26 July 2019, Faruk Orman was released from gaol after 12 years in prison.
+On 26 July 2019, Faruk Orman was released from jail after 12 years in prison.
 He was the first person to have their conviction quashed as a result of the scandal.
 Orman was found guilty by a jury in 2002 for his role as getaway driver in the killing of Victor Peirce.

 On 30 October 2020, Zlate Cvetanovski was released after 11 years in prison.
 He had been convicted for drug trafficking.